 - Samhain is your favorite holiday

-- You have no problem commuing with spirts or the dead
+- You have no problem communing with spirits or the dead

-- Graveyards and cemetaries make you feel connected to the cycle of life and death
+- Graveyards and cemeteries make you feel connected to the cycle of life and death

 Ideas to Incorporate Shadow Witchcraft into your Spiritual Practice: